yuekai-yan/CSSP_Neural_Networks_Pruning/README.md

 Our pruning approach is built upon **column subset selection (CSS)**, a classical technique from **numerical linear algebra**.
 By selecting informative columns from weight matrices, the method preserves their essential structure and achieves **structured pruning** through the reduction of layer or channel dimensions.
 This structured design makes the approach naturally compatible with other model compression techniques, including **knowledge distillation** and **quantization**.

 Therefore, it is particularly well suited to real-world deployment scenarios involving **edge devices**, **mobile platforms**, **embedded AI systems**, and other resource-constrained environments where inference efficiency and hardware-aware model design are of central importance.
-Our approach builds on the framework introduced in [Model Preserving Compression for Neural Networks](https://proceedings.neurips.cc/paper_files/paper/2022/file/f8928b073ccbec15d35f2a9d39430bfd-Paper-Conference.pdf), while extending it through the exploration of alternative pruning strategies.
+Our approach builds on the framework introduced by Chee et al. in [Model Preserving Compression for Neural Networks](https://proceedings.neurips.cc/paper_files/paper/2022/file/f8928b073ccbec15d35f2a9d39430bfd-Paper-Conference.pdf), while extending it through the exploration of alternative pruning strategies.

 ## Method